 - Download the licence application form (DOC 46KB)

-After submission of a Threatened species licence application (including application fee), Office of Environment and Heritage (OEH) will process the application.
+After submission of a Threatened species licence application (including application fee), the Department will process the application.
 The possible outcomes are either:

-- OEH could grant a licence under Part 2 of the Biodiversity Conservation Act 2016, with or without conditions
+- the Department could grant a licence under Part 2 of the Biodiversity Conservation Act 2016, with or without conditions

 Some applications can take longer to process than others, due to the nature of the proposed actions.
 Under the Biodiversity Conservation Regulation, applications must be processed within 28 days after the date an application has been made.
 This may be extended to 56 days at the discretion of the Secretary of the Department of Planning, Industry and Environment.